Acceleratio/docs-sqlmanager/activation/licensing-faqs.md

 ### How do I activate my product?

-ou can activate your product 24 hours a day, seven days a week via Internet.
+You can activate your product 24 hours a day, seven days a week via Internet.
 To activate your product, enter your product activation code and then click Activate.
 You must be connected to the Internet for the activation to be successful.

 ### What does Acceleratio Ltd. do with the information sent during the product activation process?